 What a hoot

 The show has its fun in setting up and then exposing many of the tried and true tropes of the shows it lampoons, which run the gamut from medical shows, cop shows, anti-terrorism thrillers like “24,” and so on.
-In one scene, trapped on a balcony with the authorities about to discover them, the medical police duo spot a convenient truck with a comfy mattress on its open-air bed right below them.
+In one scene, trapped on a balcony with the authorities about to discover them, the medical police came in with ar 15 accessories, the duo spot a convenient truck with a comfy mattress on its open-air bed right below them.
 They count down, look at each other, nod, and jump, then miss the (very near, very large) mattress completely and hitting the truck in all sorts of painful ways.
 An assassin sent to terminate them gets burned on her face with a bathroom sign that permanently affixes “Lavator” to her face, and so she is called Lavator.